 Soy is a wonderful source of protein for vegetarians, vegans and meat eaters alike.
-It is a particularly good source because if prepared well the inhibiting enzyme Trypsin is disabled.
-Traditional way to prepare soybeans are via fermentation.
+The proverbial meat for vegetarians...as the marketing blerbs go.
+It is true that in terms of protein, it is a particularly good source because if prepared well the inhibiting enzyme Trypsin is disabled.
+Traditional way to prepare soybeans is via fermentation.
 It is also a wonderful source of isoflavones which amongst all their benefits have a dark side.

 Soy history is quite interesting in it's self a halmark of misunderstanding and industry grasping for profits.
 Soy was one of those green crops that farmer's plant to bring up nutrients from deep in the soil to the surface.
-It is then hoe's back into the soil to nourish the top layers where the food crops grow.
+It is then hoed back into the soil to nourish the top layers where the food crops grow.
 It is very good at that.
 It was never used for food as it's beans are coated in a protective mix of phytates, protease inhibitors, lectins and saponins.
-These prevent the seed from being damaged and in doing so prevent proper digestion.
-Unlike other legumes they cannot be removed via simple washing or even soaking.
+These prevent the seed from being damaged and in doing so prevent good digestion.
+Unlike other legumes these comounds cannot be removed via simple processes such as washing or even soaking.
 Sprouting and slow cooking are also not effective either.

-Part of the trouble comes from the western approach to it's preparation.
+Another part of soy beans troubles comes from the western approach to it's preparation.
 It is highly processed into protein isolates, milks, baby formulas, veggie sausages and mock burgers.
 All this processing denatures the protein and removes the digestion enhancing cofactors.

-The other aspect is that soy is added to way too many products we consume daily.
-In the east, where it comes from, soy may be consumed in a meal maybe once or twice a week. it is part of a larger varied diet containing many vegetables and grass fed animal products.
+Soy and it's deriviatives are added to way too many products we consume daily.
+In the East, where it comes from, soy may be consumed in a meal maybe once or twice a week. it is part of a larger varied diet containing many vegetables and grass fed animal products.
 In the west it is a commodity which is fed to animals (grain fed) so you are getting soy compounds in anything from milk, eggs to your meat cuts.
 Milks and milk products.
 Then it is ground to a flour so it is present in breads and pastries to sauces, salad dressings and so on.
 Then it is chemically processed so it is in protein powders and body building products, it is also present in mock sausages, burger patties, alternative milks, soy ice creams, even yogurts.
 Basically we are inundated with soy everywhere we turn.
 But, it's good for us so what's the problem?
 Well, yes to a point.
 Again not in it's denatured form and not in these quantities.
 It's Yin Yang thing again, when we have something even good for us to an excess it becomes bad.

 Soy is one of the first and most genetically modified foods and this is my second point.
 If it isn't organic (and certified) it is highly likely to be of the GMO variety containing not only genetic changes but also greatly increased pesticide and herbicide levels.*

 Finally Soy's isoflavones mimic our natural phytoestrogens.
 These have a habit of binding to cell's iron receptors causing iron malabsorption.
-This is generally not a problem in the east but when soy is in so many food products consumed daily it's iron inhibition, in the order of 50% can easily lead to chronic anemia.** This binding to receptors doesn't stop at iron but also to calcium, magnesium and copper causing issues like osteoporosis, immune deficiency and many others.
+This is generally not a problem in the east due to the sparse level of consumption but when soy is in so many food products we consume daily and at multiple meals it's iron inhibition, in the order of 50% can easily lead to chronic anemia.** This binding to receptors doesn't stop at iron but also to calcium, magnesium and copper causing issues like osteoporosis, immune deficiency and many other health concerns.